the-sidh/iPasswordCheck/README.md

 # API endpoints

-This endpoint allow you to validate if a given password follows the formatting rules defined by the challenge.
+This endpoint allows you to validate if a given password follows the formatting rules defined by the challenge.

 There is a [a Postman collection](https://github.com/the-sidh/iPasswordCheck/blob/master/postman/iPasswordCheck.postman_collection.json) supplied with the code that has sample request for convenience.